Scott Worthington enjoys a diverse career as a musician based in Los Angeles. A

 quietly gripping).
 He has received commissions from the Library Foundation of Los Angeles, Loadbang, the Isaura String Quartet, the Byrne:Kozar Duo, Synchromy, and numerous soloists.

 As an electronic musician, Scott has performed at the Ojai Music Festival, on the wasteLAnd and People Inside Electronics concert series, and created software for performances of music ranging from Lucier to Boulez.
 His own compositions and solo concerts make frequent use of electronic sound and live computer processing.
 As a recording engineer and producer, his work can be heard on Bridge, Microfest, Innova, Orenda, and Populist Records.
-Scott's current projects focus on improvisation with custom software in a duo with Christopher Burns and his own system Cassini.
+Scott's current projects focus on improvisation with custom software.
+His duo with Christopher Burns releases its music as a podcast and his own system Cassini was called

 If you need to alter this bio, please email me.

 Photos for press use.
 Click to download at full resolution.